 He gave us exactly what we needed to know and not a word more.

-It’s odd for a girl with a love for detail in writing to adore a book that lacks so much of it.
-I think I’ve come to find that this is precisely what makes me love him and his word so much.
+It feels odd for a girl that loves detail to adore a book that lacks so much of it.
+But, I think I’ve come to find that this is what makes me love him and his word so much.
 It’s the mystery behind it all.
-A God that gives every detail away and would explain how he sustains a vast universe and a tiny human heart all at once, isn’t really much of a God.
+A God that gives every detail away and would explain how he sustains a vast universe and a tiny human heart all at once isn’t much of a God.

-His great mystery and mighty love—the enigma that is him— keeps me wanting to learn more of him.
-A God that left his word but holds the parts that are too big for our tiny minds is just the God that we need.
+His great mystery and mighty love—the enigma that is him— keeps me wanting to learn more about him.
+A God that left his word but holds the parts too big for our tiny minds is just the God we need.

-This thought was a great reminder for me to take note of my words and use them to uplift, encourage and challenge those in my life.
+This thought was an excellent reminder for me to take note of my words and use them to uplift, encourage and challenge those in my life.
 And also to keep them short and sweet when needed.
 I’ve learned that our words don’t always have to be long-winded to get our point across.
 Sometimes less is more.

 After all, God’s omnipotent word count was kept to just what we needed; Short, sweet, and to the point.